artpolikarpov/fotorama/src/documents/contact/index.html.md

 	<img src="http://fotorama.s3.amazonaws.com/i/me/_MG_0645.jpg" width="100" height="100" class="avatar">

 	<div class="text">
 		<p>Hello!
 My&nbsp;name is&nbsp;Artem Polikarpov.
 I’m front-end engineer and web designer.
-I&nbsp;live in&nbsp;the&nbsp;beautiful Veliky Novgorod, Russia, work <a href="http://getwear.com/?utm_source=blogs&utm_medium=contest&utm_campaign=fotoramajs" class="js-analytics-click" data-label="outbound">at&nbsp;Getwear</a>.</p>
+I&nbsp;live in&nbsp;the&nbsp;beautiful Veliky Novgorod, Russia, work <a href="http://getwear.com/?utm_source=blogs&utm_medium=contest&utm_campaign=fotoramajs" class="js-analytics-click" data-action="outbound">at&nbsp;Getwear</a>.</p>
 		<p>I’d love to&nbsp;hear from you!</p>
 	</div>
 </div>

-Follow <a href="https://twitter.com/fotoramajs" class="js-analytics-click" data-label="outbound">@fotoramajs</a> on Twitter for the updates.
+Follow <a href="https://twitter.com/fotoramajs" class="js-analytics-click" data-action="outbound">@fotoramajs</a> on Twitter for the updates.

-The best place for technical questions is <a href="http://stackoverflow.com/questions/ask" class="js-analytics-click" data-label="outbound">Stack Overflow</a>.
+The best place for technical questions is <a href="http://stackoverflow.com/questions/ask" class="js-analytics-click" data-action="outbound">Stack Overflow</a>.
 Don’t forget to use the “fotorama” tag when asking.

-If&nbsp;you’ve found a&nbsp;bug in&nbsp;Fotorama or&nbsp;have an&nbsp;enhancement idea, file a&nbsp;report <a href="https://github.com/artpolikarpov/fotorama/issues" class="js-analytics-click" data-label="outbound">in&nbsp;the issue tracker</a> on&nbsp;GitHub.
+If&nbsp;you’ve found a&nbsp;bug in&nbsp;Fotorama or&nbsp;have an&nbsp;enhancement idea, file a&nbsp;report <a href="https://github.com/artpolikarpov/fotorama/issues" class="js-analytics-click" data-action="outbound">in&nbsp;the issue tracker</a> on&nbsp;GitHub.

 <!--
 <center>...</center>